-Fact: A clinical trial is always an option to possibly improve a patient’s journey with her/his disease.
+Fact: A clinical trial is always an option, regardless of when the patient was diagnosed or what treatments they received.
 By participating, patients may have access to new research options before they are widely available.

 Clinical trials enable each patient to play an active role in his or her healthcare.

 Above all, pancreatic cancer patients who participate in clinical research have better outcomes and it’s important to consider enrolling in a clinical trial at diagnosis and during every treatment decision.